 If there is no simple answer, chatbots may be used to record a patient’s symptoms, which can then be passed on to a qualified physician for further analysis if required, saving the doctor time and treating more people.

 Chatbots are actually being used today and are helping people suffering from cardiovascular disease.

 However, this next application is one of the more advanced innovations in heart disease treatment using AI.

 A subdivision of Google, namely Verily, is developing a program that can predict heart disease in a patient by merely scanning their eye.
-They have created this technology by studying a database of patients’ eyes and scanned them for patterns.
+They created this technology by studying a database of patients’ eyes and scanning them for patterns.

 Researchers were looking at the back of the eye for signs of high blood pressure in vessels, which is one of the most common symptoms of heart disease.

 The AI is not yet ready to launch for public use, but with further testing, it will be able to predict if a patient will suffer from heart disease within the five years of their lifetime.